NHL CBA establishes a $4M annual fund for retired players' health care and wellness

 “This is just another additional thing we can do for our current and former players,” said Hainsey, who played over 1,000 games from 2002-20.
 “The idea is when our players do leave the game here, in the future, that they’re in a totally different situation for their post-career lives.”

 Healy, a Stanley Cup champion with the New York Rangers in 1994, has been pushing to fill this gap for some time and met with Marty Walsh about it when he took over running the union in 2023.
-Walsh at the time said alumni well-being was one of the NHLPA's priorities, and this is evidence of the league joining in on that effort.
+Walsh at the time said alumni well-being was high on the list of things the NHLPA wanted to focus on, and this is evidence of the league joining in on that effort.

 “We certainly recognize at the league the importance of our history and the men who made that history and formed that foundation for the success we’re having today, so we’re very appreciative of that,” Daly said.
 “Obviously, our work with the Alumni Association has grown in leaps and bounds over the years.”